nearform/temporal_tables/README.md

 <a name="ignore-unchanged-values"></a>
 ### Ignore updates without actual change

+**NOTE: This feature does not work for tables with columns with types that does not support equality operator (e.g. PostGIS types, JSON types, etc.).**

 By default this extension creates a record in the history table for every update that occurs in the versioned table, regardless of any change actually happening.